Hiring

 What Sets the Best Candidates Apart

 The candidates who get placed fastest all do similar things.
 They prepare thoroughly for interviews.
 They ask sharp questions about the role.
 They follow up without being annoying.
-And once they're in the job, they treat every task like it matters.
+And once they are in the job, they treat every task like it matters.

 Experience gets you in the door.
-But it's this kind of intentionality that makes companies want to keep you.
+But it is this kind of intentionality that makes companies want to keep you.

 Experience Still Counts

-Let's be clear: we're not saying experience is worthless.
-If you've used HubSpot, Salesforce, or Apollo in real campaigns, that's valuable.
-If you've booked meetings from cold outreach, managed a pipeline, or hit quota consistently, companies want to know about it.
+Let us be clear: we are not saying experience is worthless.
+If you have used HubSpot, Salesforce, or Apollo in real campaigns, that is valuable.
+If you have booked meetings from cold outreach, managed a pipeline, or hit quota consistently, companies want to know about it.

-The point is that experience alone isn't enough.
-And lack of experience isn't automatically disqualifying.
+The point is that experience alone is not enough.
+And lack of experience is not automatically disqualifying.

 What Actually Tips the Scale

-When two candidates are close, here's what usually makes the difference:
+When two candidates are close, here is what usually makes the difference:

 None of that requires years of experience.
 It requires caring enough to do the work.